-$$\phi^k v^k L^k = \sum_n P_n C_n^k L_n^k.$$
+$$\phi^k U'(v^k)v^k L^k = \sum_n P_n C_n^k L_n^k.$$

-The proposition generalizes Proposition 2 in Fajgelbaum and Gaubert (2018) to a multiindustry environment.
-Observe that industry superscripts, j, do not appear in Proposition 1.

-In other words, the proposition establishes that the formulations in Fajgelbaum and Gaubert (2018) may still be used when the environment is extended to include different industries even when these are interdependent through input-output linkages.
-Of course, that is not to say that the optimal allocation does not depend on local industry-specific productivity (since they determine local employment and wages in both occupations), or that the optimal allocation has no implications for the composition of industries across space.
+The proposition generalizes a key insight in Fajgelbaum and Gaubert (2018) to a multi-industry environment.
+Because spillover elasticities are not industry-specific, one need not keep track of sectoral employment shares in order to determine the optimal subsidy.
+Therefore, even with multiple industries, the optimal policy collapses to the special case in which occupational shares and wages become sufficient statistics.28 Unlike Fajgelbaum and Gaubert (2018), however, it remains that the optimal allocation does depend on local industry-specific productivity (since they determine local employment and wages in both occupations), and has implications for the composition of industries across space.
 We show below that under the optimal policy, large and small cities expand industries in which a large share of their employment already resides, intensive in CNR and non-CNR workers respectively, while medium-size cities generally diversify across industries.